Sync — done right

 • Text-level undo through Yrs is partial.
 Block text is a Yrs document.
 Yrs guarantees character-level convergence, but reversing a single Edit op via undo_op may not produce the exact pre-edit string if other edits interleaved.
 The string still converges; only the local undo semantics weaken.
 Documented at crdt.md#text-content.

 • Conflict surfacing is silent.
 Today outl just resolves and moves on.
 A future feature could pop up “concurrent edits on this block” the way Notion does.
-Not in phase 1.
+Not now.

 • No causal delivery enforcement.
 HLC is total order, not causal.
 In practice this is fine — apply_op handles any delivery order — but we don’t promise vector-clock semantics.